AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 m\geq-0.02.
 $$

-DeepPoly therefore returns **unknown**.
-Its lower bound comes from a
-relaxation: a simpler enclosure that contains every real network behavior and additional **spurious behaviors** that the exact network cannot produce.
+DeepPoly therefore returns **unknown** because $-0.02$ does not establish a positive margin.
+The lower bound comes from a relaxation: a simpler enclosure that contains every real network behavior and additional **spurious behaviors** that the exact network cannot produce.
 These spurious behaviors can pull the bound below zero.

 The next question is: **can we cover every allowed input with smaller regions whose bounds are positive?**